vitessio/website/content/en/docs/24.0/user-guides/configuration-advanced/buffering-scenarios.md

 We can prevent this issue by implementing error handling, which your application should be doing.
-Another way to handle the issue is to ensure you are waiting for the `--buffer_min_time_between_failovers` timer to expire before issuing the next PlannedReparentShard command.
+Another way to handle the issue is to ensure you are waiting for the `--buffer-min-time-between-failovers` timer to expire before issuing the next PlannedReparentShard command.

 ### Scenario 5: Too many connections

-Another aspect to be aware of is the `--buffer_size`.
+Another aspect to be aware of is the `--buffer-size`.
 For this scenario we will be setting the buffer size lower than the number of connections from the application.
 As we're using 6 connections in our example we will set the `buffer_size` down from the default of `1000` to `4`.